Australian-Text-Analytics-Platform/ai-annotator/README.md

-# ATAP LLM Classifier
+# AI Annotator

-This repository provides an easy-to-use notebook to leverge LLMs for classification.
+This repository provides an AI annotator tool for the LDaCA/ATAP Platform.

-## CLI
+## Installation

 ```shell
 python3.11 -m venv .venv